shingara/oupsnow/doc/manual.markdown

 If you send any words in ticket searching, the filtering is about all words on you tickets and updates.
 This words can be in description, title or tag.

+### Searching by closed status

+In your adminstration you can define all state define like closed or not.
+So you can filter by this status. with keywords

+ * 'closed:true' filtering all tickets where state are closed
+ * 'closed:false' filtering all tickets where state are not closed

+# Watching a ticket

+Since Oupsnow 0.5.0 you can watch a ticket.
+All users logged can watch a ticket.
+To watch a ticket you need click on 'watch this ticket' button.
+If you watch this ticket, this button mark 'unwatch this ticket' So if you click it, you stopping watching this ticket.

+All user watching a ticket is mark on side of ticket.
+You can see all login of this user.

+All user watching a ticket received by email new update about this ticket.
+In first, you see the information about this ticket and after the new update about it.
+An url of this ticket is send to unwatch this ticket or see all update about this ticket.